This chapter is a detailed chapter of 11|Ikubi Kissaki (猪首切先). Please read Chapter 11 before reading this section.

 Bizen Osafune Mitsutada (備前長船光忠)

-Mitsutada is one of the most famous swordsmiths for Ikubi Kissaki.
-His sword was the most thought after sword among sword collectors.
-He was the founder of the Osafune group, then his son Nagamitsu (長光), and Nagamitsu’s son Kagemitsu (景光) and the rest continues.
+Bizen Osafune Mitsutada is one of the most famous swordsmiths for Ikubi-kissaki.
+His swords are the most sought-after swords among sword collectors.
+He was the founder of the Osafune group, followed by his son Nagamitsu (長光), then grandson Kagemitsu (景光), and the rest of the descendants.

 Nagamitsu is Mitsutada’s son.

-Sugata —– Shape is similar to the early Kamakura period style.
-That is with Funbari and narrow at the top.
+- Sugata ——————– Shape is similar to the early Kamakura period style, which is with Funbari and is narrow at the top.
 This is called Nagamitsu Sugata.

-Hamon —– Wide tempered line.
+- Hamon ——————- Wide tempered line.
 Nioi base.
-O-Choji Midare (large clove shape) mixed with Kawazuko Choji (see below).
-Many Ashi appears.
-Also, he does Suguha-Choji (straight with choji mixed).
-This looks like Rai Kuniyuki.
+O-choji Midare (large clove shape) mixed with Kawazuko-choji (see below).
+Many Ashi appear.
+Also, he does Suguha-choji (straight with Choji mixed).
 Works of Inazuma and Kinsuji shows.

-Jitetsu —– Fine wood grain.
+- Ji-hada ——————— Fine wood grain pattern.
 Well known for Utsuri (shadow).
-Choji Utsuri (Shadow of Choji) or Botan Utsuri ( flower peony like).
-Choji Utsuri is shown in the above picture.
+Choji Utsuri (Shadow of Choji) or Botan Utsuri ( resembles flower peony).
+Choji Utsuri shows in the above picture.